 Coming to a new church can be intimidating.
 We want to make it easier for you to know what to expect.
 Here are a few common questions people normally have.
 If your question is not answer feel free to reach out to us on Facebook.

 We gather for Worship every Saturday morning.
 At 10 am we have a Bible study class that we call Sabbath School.
 In the main church building we have a class for adults.
-In the white duplex beside the church we have a children bible classes.
-We currently have three classes with ages ranging from birth through high school.
+Down Stairs we have classes for the children from birth through teen

 We tend to dress little formal.
 Some will have on suits and dresses; others, casual slacks and shirts.
 Still others will wear jeans and a t-shirt.
 Wear what is comfortable for you.
 We are just glad you are here!

-Our church service starts at 11:15 with a short video that shares what is happening in around the World in the Seventh-day Adventist church followed by a report from one of our ministries on what is happening here locally.
+Our church service starts at 11:00 with a welcome by one of our elders then a short video that shares what is happening in around the World in the Seventh-day Adventist church.
+Next we have a report from one of our ministries on what is happening here locally.
 Then one of elders will make some announcements following a time of greeting.
 This takes about five minutes where our members will go around greeting each other and our visitors.

 Next we will sing together.
 Some weeks we will sing traditional hymns, others we will have a praise team leading in more contemporary Christian music and some weeks we have a blend of the two styles.